sflavoni/NEMO-test-cases/overflow/README.md

 # OVERFLOW demonstration case

-Here a description of the test case + link toward the src and notebooks. <br>
-The OVERFLOW experiment is inspired by the non-rotating overflow configuration similar to that described in Haidvogel and Beckmann (1999).
-It can be used to investigate the impact of topography on spurious mixing, here we set experiment like Ilıcak, M. et al. "Spurious dianeutral mixing and the role of momentum closure", Ocean Modelling , 45-46, 37-58, 2012

-This experiment is **created and tested** for NEMO **code at revision 8097**
+We here provide a physical description of this experiment and additional details as to how to run this experiment within NEMO.
+This experiment is **created and tested** for NEMO **code at revision 8097**.

+A ipython notebook is also provided as a demonstration of possible analysis.
+If you have already run the NEMO experiment and want to analyse the resulting output, you can directly look at the notebook [here](https://github.com/lesommer/unofficial-nemo-test-cases-repository/blob/master/overflow/notebook/overflow_notebook.ipynb).

 ## Objectives

-The OVERFLOW experiment can be use to see the impact of different tracer advection schemes or vertical cooridnates into spurious mixing.
-Here there is a physical description of this experiment, and a notebook is available to show some possible analysis. <br>
-If you've already some outputs you can directly look at the notebook.
+The OVERFLOW experiment illustrates the impact of different choices of numerical schemes and/or subgrid closures on spurious interior mixing close to bottom topography.
+The OVERFLOW experiment is adapted from the non-rotating overflow configuration described in Haidvogel and Beckmann (1999) and further used by Ilıcak et al. (2012).

 ## Physical description